 Sleeping Cabins 1-4 upper and lower bunks are single bunks with curtains for privacy.
 There is more privacy here but less space.
 5 and 6 upper and lower bunks are double bunks meant for two people to share.
 This is typically where couples are housed.
 7, 8 and 9 upper and lower bunks are in the main salon.
 These bunks are double wide but usually only sleep single passengers.
 There is less privacy here but more room.

 How do I make my reservation?
-Just call or email us and we'll be happy to assist you!
+Just call, email us or fill out our check availability form and we'll be happy to assist you!
 A deposit of $150.00 per person is required to confirm a reservation.
 Balance is due in full 60 days prior to departure.
 Cancellations are risk free up until the 60 day mark.
 Within 60 days of departure, the cancellation policy applies.

 Nassau Departure Schedule